cedx/sql.ps1/ReadMe.md

-# SQL Client for PowerShell
+# SQL Mapper for PowerShell
 Simple micro-ORM used to simplify working with [ADO.NET](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet) in [PowerShell](https://learn.microsoft.com/en-us/powershell).
-If you like [SQL](https://en.wikipedia.org/wiki/SQL) but dislike the boilerplate of ADO.NET: **SQL Client for PowerShell** is for you!
+If you like [SQL](https://en.wikipedia.org/wiki/SQL) but dislike the boilerplate of ADO.NET: **SQL Mapper for PowerShell** is for you!

 ## Documentation
 - [User guide](https://github.com/cedx/sql.ps1/wiki)